Welcome to the LAN Link Network, a not-for-profit organisation that assists public video gaming groups in Australia.

 Note:We have found a mismatch of symptom information regarding diarrhea between the World Health Organisation and the Australian Government's Health Department, and have sent a enquiry to the department to have this explained.
 We will provide you with an update when this information becomes available.

 - Get vaccinated.
-There are now three different vaccines available to Australian citizens; Vaxzevria (made by Astra Zeneca), Comirnaty (made by Pfizer), and Spikevax (made by Moderna).
+There are now four different vaccines available to Australian citizens; Vaxzevria (made by Astra Zeneca), Comirnaty (made by Pfizer), Spikevax (made by Moderna), and Nuvaxovid (made by Novavax).
 These are free vaccines.
 Your age will determine whether you are able to receive a particular vaccine or not.
-Currently, people aged 12 and over are eligible to receive one.
-For more information about the vaccines, your eligibility to receive them and booking for a vaccination, please visit the link that relates to your particular state below.
+For more information about the vaccines, visit the Australian government's website on COVID-19 vaccines.
+To understand your eligibility to receive a vaccine, and to book for a vaccination, please visit the link that relates to your particular state below.
 Why?
 Getting vaccinated helps our bodies to fight the virus, making us less likely to suffer from it, and greatly improves our chances of survival.
 Vaccines will also help to slow the spread of the Coronavirus.

 - Regularly and thoroughly clean your hands with an alcohol-based hand rub or wash them with soap and water.
 Why?
 Washing your hands with soap and water or using alcohol-based hand rub kills viruses that may be on your hands.

 - Maintain at least 1.5 metre distance between yourself and anyone else.
 This is called 'social distancing'.
 Why?
 When someone coughs or sneezes they spray small liquid droplets from their nose or mouth which may contain virus.
 If you are too close, you can breathe in the droplets, including the COVID-19 virus if the person coughing has the disease.